 I'm a writer based on California's Central Coast.
 I work on features and essays (and some fiction on the side).
 I usually focus on science, nature, and curiosities in and around the Pacific.

-I've done a little bit of everything, though, from cancer immunotherapy to quirky ski-town cocktails.
+I've done a little bit of everything, though, from writing about immunotherapy for kids with cancer to finding spring in a botanic garden.
 I particularly like writing profiles.
 Some of my favorites have been of a marathon swimmer, a group of Buddhist monks, and an ornithologist who releases woodpeckers with a Trekkie's farewell.

-My work has won awards from the American Society of Journalists & Authors, and from the American Institute of Physics.
+My work has won awards from the American Society of Journalists & Authors, the American Institute of Physics, and Terrain.org.
 In 2019, I won the Tamaqua Award from Hidden River Arts Press for my essay collection, Points of Light.
-(It's coming out later in 2020.)